Mxoder/Nano-LLaMA/README.md

 # Nano-LLaMA
-Nano LLama, from sratch, by pytorch
+Nano LLama, implementation from sratch, by pytorch